SaiPrajoth/recommendationSystem/README.md

 │   └── interaction.csv      # CSV file with user-item interaction data
 └── src
     ├── main.cpp             # Entry point of the application
-    ├── RecommenderSystem.cpp  # Logic for recommendation system using DFS
+    ├── recommendersystem.cpp  # Logic for recommendation system using DFS
-    └── RecommenderSystem.h    # Header file for the recommendation system logic
+    └── recommendersystem.h    # Header file for the recommendation system logic
 ```

 ### Explanation of Project Structure

 - `data/interaction.csv`: Contains the interaction data between users and items.
 This file lists which users have interacted with which items (e.g., liked or viewed).
 - `src/main.cpp`: The entry point of the program.
 It loads the interaction data and prompts the user to input a username.
 It then generates and displays recommendations using the `RecommenderSystem` class.
-- `src/RecommenderSystem.cpp`: Contains the logic for the recommendation system.
+- `src/recommendersystem.cpp`: Contains the logic for the recommendation system.
 It constructs a graph from the interaction data and performs DFS-based traversal to recommend items for a given user.
-- `src/RecommenderSystem.h`: The header file that declares the `RecommenderSystem` class and its methods.
+- `src/recommendersystem.h`: The header file that declares the `RecommenderSystem` class and its methods.

 ## Architecture